Priyashuklalko123/Context-aware-6D-Pose-Estimation-of-Known-Objects-using-RGB-D-data/README.md

 ```
 ./download.sh
 ```
-## Training
+## Training on LineMOD Dataset

-* LineMOD Dataset:
 After you have downloaded and unzipped the Linemod_preprocessed.zip, please run:
 ```
 ./experiments/scripts/train_linemod.sh
 ```